security-notes/infobyte-faraday-wiki/Troubleshooting.md

 [ [index] ](#index)

 <a name="remove-by-severity"></a>
-### How can I remove vulnerabilities by severity?
+### A plugin added to much information to my database

+You can go to your Status Report in the WebUI, filter the scripts by whichever parameter you'd like, select them all and remove them.

-You can use our helper script.
-You can find it at
+If for any reasons you don't want to or you can't access the WebUI, you can use our helper script to remove vulnerabilities by severity.
+You can find it at:

 ```
 $YOUR_FARADAY_PATH/helpers/removeBySeverity.py